Saving vs. investing: What's the difference?

 How savings accounts work

 Saving is the lower-risk, lower-return option.
-Saving can come in the form of a certificate of deposit (CD), money market account or a traditional bank savings account.
+Savings accounts can come in the form of:

-In general, it’s recommended that you begin building savings and pay off high-interest debt before you dive into investing, especially as protection against unexpected costs.
+In general, you should begin building savings and pay off high-interest debt before you dive into investing, especially as protection against unexpected costs.
 The rule of thumb is to have at least three to six months' worth of your household income set aside in an emergency fund.

 • Establish your savings before you begin investing.

-• Your money will be easier to access and it’s a lower risk than investing.
+• Your money will be easier to access, and it’s at lower risk than investing.

 • You’ll typically have a lower rate of return than investments.